Reclaim is now part of Dropbox, driving the future of productivity at work together

 Exercising your mind is just as important as exercising your body.
 Practicing daily mindfulness and gratitude has been proven to improve your stress threshold, help you better process challenges, and feel happier overall throughout the workday.

-Starting your day with mindfulness doesn’t have to be an overwhelming commitment (that defeats the whole purpose!).
+Starting your day with mindfulness shouldn’t be an overwhelming commitment (that would defeat the purpose).
 Whether you commit to 2-minutes of guided breathwork meditation every morning with an app like Headspace, or fill out a gratitude journal like the popular 5 Minute Journal to start the day on a positive note – grounding yourself before work is always a win.

-6-8 is a long time to go without water!
+6-8 hours is a long time to go without water.
 Before anything else – rehydrate your body right when you wake up by drinking at least one glass of water.
-Easy tip is to prepare a bottle of water on your bedside the night before to reach for right when you wake up.
+Easy tip is to prepare a bottle of water on your bedside the night before so it’s there right when you wake up.
 After your stomach is prepped, it’s time to break the fast.
-93% of Americans agree breakfast is the most important meal of the day, but only 44% actually eat breakfast.
+93% of Americans agree a healthy breakfast is the most important meal of the day, but only 44% actually eat breakfast.

 Try prepping breakfast the night before like overnight oats or a healthy parfait, or stick to quick breakfast recipes like smoothies or scrambled eggs in the morning.
 It can also be helpful to take a look at your coffee consumption if you’re reaching for java instead of food in the AM.
 Excessive caffeine consumption can actually reduce productivity by increasing stress hormones like adrenaline and misleading you about your energy levels.